-Delicious Lilikoi fruit – delicious passion fruit, sweet, sour & recipes (update 2024)
+Delicious Lilikoi fruit – delicious passion fruit, sweet and savory recipes

 Lilikoi fruit from Hawaii is one of those versatile tropical fruits that can be eaten raw or used in a variety of sweet to savory dishes, exotic tropical drinks to, tasty snacks and even some delicious entrees.
 Lilikoi also known as passion fruit is an amazing fruit that can be made into a variety of sweet or savory dishes like the recipes we share below.